ftrackhq/ftrack-connect/doc/developing/plugins.rst

                 my_module/
                     __init__.py

-When Connect it will walk down the directory structure in the `hook` directory and register each plugin.
-But the separation will allow us to only add the `<ftrack-connect-plugin-directory>/my_custom_plugin/hook/location/` directory when launching our integrations.
+When Connect starts it will traverse the directory structure in the `hook` directory and register each plugin.
+This separation will allow us to **only** add the `<ftrack-connect-plugin-directory>/my_custom_plugin/hook/location/` directory when launching our integrations.

 .. seealso::